 VoICE Immunization Evidence: Disease Eradication

-Investments made in polio eradication contributed to broader health goals both during and after eradication efforts are completed.
+Investments made in disease eradication contributed to broader health goals both during and after eradication efforts are completed.

 Leveraging infrastructure, personnel and expertise stemming from polio eradication allowed Nigeria to quickly halt the spread of Ebola in 2014.

-In October 2012, responding to the declaration by the World Health Organization of polio eradication as a global public health emergency, and to improve its national response, the Government of Nigeria used the Incident Management System (IMS) to establish a national Emergency Operations Center (EOC) as part of a new national emergency plan for the global polio eradication initiative.
+The Government of Nigeria used the Incident Management System (IMS) to establish a national Emergency Operations Center (EOC) as part of a new national emergency plan for the global polio eradication initiative.
 The use of IMS through the EOC changed the operational tempo, accountability measures, and programmatic success of the polio program.
-This existing infrastructure was leveraged to contain the outbreak of Ebola.
+This existing infrastructure was in place and leveraged to contain the outbreak of Ebola.